 So, Should You Disclose?

 Disclosing a mental disability can often be a double-edged sword as described in the above paragraphs.
 However, if a mental disability is getting in the way of your performance at work, including increased absenteeism, difficulties concentrating, and irritability around co-workers, then disclosing your mental health problems may be beneficial.
 Before disclosing, consult with your physician and an employment lawyer about how much to disclose and your legal options.
 Consider also speaking on a confidential basis to your human resources department if you need options on what accommodations may be available in your workplace.
-In many cases, disclosing the nitty gritty details of your disability is unnecessary and a simple physician’s note asking for accommodations may suffice.
-Sometimes, medical documentation along with collaboration between the employee, the employer and the physician are required to provide proper accommodations.
+In many cases, disclosing the nitty-gritty details of your disability is unnecessary and a simple physician’s note asking for accommodations may suffice.
+Sometimes, medical documentation along with collaboration between the employee, the employer, and the physician is required to provide proper accommodations.

 It is also important to remember that the Alberta Human Rights Act prohibits an employer from discriminating against an employee because of “mental disability”.
 “Mental disability” is defined under the Alberta Human Rights Act as “any mental disorder, developmental disorder or learning disorder, regardless of the cause or duration of the disorder”.
 This can include anxiety, depression, ADHD, bipolar disorder, obsessive-compulsive disorder (OCD), addictions, etc. While employers have an obligation to accommodate employees with a mental disability, this does not always happen.
 As such, if you are uncertain if you should disclose your mental health concerns, what and how much to disclose, consult with an employment lawyer.

 What if I do not have a mental disability but I’m struggling with personal matters?